Authorizers are Not Monolithic on School Discipline

-In theory, authorizers play an important role in decisions regarding charter schools and student discipline, as they are the bodies responsible for protecting the public interest, while balancing school autonomy and accountability.
+Authorizers play an important role in decisions regarding charter schools and student discipline, as the entities responsible for protecting the public interest, while balancing school autonomy and accountability.
 Within public education, a rigorous debate is occurring about student discipline practices, particularly suspensions and expulsions.
 The practices of charter schools are part of this debate, yet little is known about what is currently happening on the ground.
 Are they too heavy handed?
 Or are they currently not doing enough?

-As the nation’s only organization that collects data on authorizers’ practices and perspectives, we are tracking this debate and authorizers’ practices closely.
-This year, for the first time, our annual survey of charter school authorizers included questions related to how authorizers view their role when it comes to student discipline, and what, if anything, they are doing in their day-to-day work.
+As the national organization that collects data on authorizers’ practices and perspectives, NACSA is tracking this debate and authorizers’ practices closely.
+In 2015, for the first time, our annual survey of charter school authorizers included questions related to how authorizers view their role when it comes to student discipline, and what, if anything, they are doing in their day-to-day work.

 Our analysis found that all authorizers do not approach school discipline in the same way.
 There appears to be two distinct groups of authorizers: one group—termed the Monitor & Report group—uses a range of monitoring, collecting, and discipline reporting practices more frequently compared to the other group—termed the Hands Off group—comprised of authorizers that are much less likely to use those same practices.

 - When it comes to school discipline, the vast majority of authorizers are using transparency-based practices.
 The “Monitor & Report” group, comprising nearly two-thirds of all authorizers sampled, overwhelmingly collects, monitors, and reports information about discipline in the schools they oversee.
 In addition, nearly all authorizers in this group require charter school applicants to submit discipline plans.